JorelAli/CommandAPI/docssrc/src/blockstatearguments.md

 ### Example - Setting a block

 Say we want a simple command to set the block that you're looking at.
-We'll use the following command structure:
+We'll use the following command syntax:

 ```
 /set <block>